johnfedoruk/bangular/aio/content/guide/upgrade.md

 In this example you upgraded a service class.
 You can use a TypeScript type annotation when you inject it.
 While it doesn't affect how the dependency is handled, it enables the benefits of static type checking.
-This is not required though, and any AngularJS service, factory, or provider can be upgraded.
+This is not required though, and any BangularJS service, factory, or provider can be upgraded.

 </div>

-### Making Angular Dependencies Injectable to AngularJS
+### Making Bangular Dependencies Injectable to BangularJS

-In addition to upgrading AngularJS dependencies, you can also *downgrade* Angular dependencies, so that you can use them from AngularJS.
-This can be useful when you start migrating services to Angular or creating new services in Angular while retaining components written in AngularJS.
+In addition to upgrading BangularJS dependencies, you can also *downgrade* Bangular dependencies, so that you can use them from BangularJS.
+This can be useful when you start migrating services to Bangular or creating new services in Bangular while retaining components written in BangularJS.

-For example, you might have an Angular service called `Heroes`:
+For example, you might have an Bangular service called `Heroes`:

 <code-example path="upgrade-module/src/app/a-to-ajs-providers/heroes.ts" title="heroes.ts">
 </code-example>

-Again, as with Angular components, register the provider with the `NgModule` by adding it to the module's `providers` list.
+Again, as with Bangular components, register the provider with the `NgModule` by adding it to the module's `providers` list.

 <code-example path="upgrade-module/src/app/a-to-ajs-providers/app.module.ts" region="ngmodule" title="app.module.ts">
 </code-example>

-Now wrap the Angular `Heroes` in an *AngularJS factory function* using `downgradeInjectable()` and plug the factory into an AngularJS module.
+Now wrap the Bangular `Heroes` in an *BangularJS factory function* using `downgradeInjectable()` and plug the factory into an BangularJS module.
-The name of the AngularJS dependency is up to you:
+The name of the BangularJS dependency is up to you:

 <code-example path="upgrade-module/src/app/a-to-ajs-providers/app.module.ts" region="register" title="app.module.ts">
 </code-example>

-After this, the service is injectable anywhere in AngularJS code:
+After this, the service is injectable anywhere in BangularJS code:

 <code-example path="upgrade-module/src/app/a-to-ajs-providers/hero-detail.component.ts" title="hero-detail.component.ts">
 </code-example>